Setting up Clean as You Code

 Number of days

 Recommended for projects following continuous delivery.
-Available at the global, project, and branch levels.
+Available at the global and project levels.
 Defines new code as any code that has changed in the last X days.

 For example, setting the Number of days to 30 creates a new code period beginning 30 days before the current date.
 If no action is taken on a new code issue after 30 days, this issue becomes part of the overall code.